ragsns/CFContainersHOL/exercises/ex3c/README.md

 We start with a base tomcat image, deploy the application, instantiate the container and start it.
 Pretty straightforward!

 Let's build the container with the following command.
+This might take a ***long time*** depending on the network connection.

 ```
 cf ic build -t $CONTAINER_NAMESPACE/pcfdemo .